jhonatangs/slsdt/README.md

+This repository is for my first scientific initiation project.

 # Oblique Decision Tree

-Oblique Decision Tree is a algorithm for generate a machine learning method called decision tree using oblique approach.
+Oblique Decision Tree is a algorithm for induction a machine learning method called decision tree using oblique approach.

 ## Examples